je-suis-tm/quant-trading/README.md

 ### 9.Bollinger Bands Pattern Recognition

 Bollinger Bands is a very simple but powerful indicator.
 There are three bands of this indicator.
-The mid band is the moving average on the price series.
-The upper and lower bands are two moving standard deviations away from the moving average.
-The indicators can be used to test for various types of strategies.
-For volatility trading, contraction and expansion of the band width is an key element.
+The mid band is the moving average on the price series (usually takes 20 lags).
+The upper and lower bands are two moving standard deviations away from the mid band.
+Bollinfer Bands can be used to test for various types of strategies.

+For volatility trading, contraction and expansion of the band width are crucial elements.
+Any distinct momentum clustering (it can take form of either upward or downward) would result in a Bollinger Bands expansion.
+And the oscillation in a horizontal channel would result in a Bollinger Bands contraction.

 For momentum trading, the phenomenon of 'walking the band' indicates the resistance and support level of the underlying asset.
+In a strong trend, the price constantly attempts to touch or break through the upper/lower band along with Bollinger Bands moving towards the same direction.

-For pattern recognition, Bollinger Bands has the capability of testing bottom W, top M, head-shoulder patterns and etc.
+For pattern recognition, Bollinger Bands has the capability of testing bottom W, top M, head-shoulder patterns, etc. With upper and lower bands served as an interval, it is easier to identify the hidden pattern in the historical data.

-For the rules of Bollinger Bands, please refer to <a href=https://www.tradingview.com/wiki/Bollinger_Bands_(BB)>TradingView</a>.
+More details of Bollinger Bands can be found in <a href=https://www.tradingview.com/wiki/Bollinger_Bands_(BB)>TradingView</a>.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/bollinger%20bands%20positions.png)

 ### 10. Relative Strength Index Pattern Recognition

 RSI (Relative Strength Index) is also a popular indicator.
 It reflects the current strength/weakness of the stock price momentum.
 The calculation is pretty straight forward.
 We use 14 days of smoothed moving average (or other moving average methods) to separately calculate the intra daily uptrend and downtrend.
 We denote uptrend moving average divided by downtrend moving average as the relative strength.
 We normalize the relative strength by 100 which becomes an index called RSI.
 It is commonly believed that RSI above 70 is overbought and RSI below 30 is oversold.
+This is the simplest way to trade on RSI (as shown in the pictures below).
 Nonetheless, there could be divergence between RSI momentum and price momentum which will not be covered in the script.
 The effectiveness of any divergence strategy on RSI is rather debatable.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/rsi%20positions.png)

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/rsi%20oscillator.png)

-We can apply pattern recognition technique to RSI as well.
+If you are looking for something slightly more complex, well, we can apply pattern recognition technique to RSI as well.
 Unlike strategy No.9 Bollinger Bands, we can directly look at the patterns of RSI itself instead of the price.
 Since we have tested double bottom pattern in Bollinger Bands, we would test head-shoulder pattern on RSI this time.

 For details of head-shoulder pattern, please refer to <a href=https://www.investopedia.com/terms/h/head-shoulders.asp>Investopedia</a>.